ourzora/offchain/docs/contributing/guidelines.md

 # Guidelines

-Listed below are the main types of contributions that are possible for `offchain`.
+This section is an overview for the 3 main types of contributions that are possible for `offchain`.
-Check out the [**guide here**](./metadata_tutorial.md) to learn more about how to make a contribution for both collection and schema parsers.

 ## Contributing a Collection Parser